Faraz7869/ML-LinearRegression-Salary/README.md

 ```

 ***
- ### You can either run SalaryMl.py or predict-salary.py.
-The first uses python code the other loads the model for the same.
+ ### You can either run SalaryMl.py or predict-salary.py to predict the output .
+The first uses python code and the other loads the model for the same.